textcreationpartnership/A03141/README.md

 ##Content Summary##

 #####Front#####
-A coale from the altar.
-Or An ansvver to a letter not long since written to the Vicar of Gr. against
+PErlegi librum hunc cuititulus est [A Coale from the Altar; or, An Answer to a
+Letter, &c.] in quo n
+1. THE PRINTER TO
+THE READER.

 #####Body#####

+1. A COALE FROM
+THE ALTAR.
+OR,
+An Answer to a Letter, not long since written to the Vicar of GR. against the placing of the Communion-Table at the East• end of the
+Chancell, &c.

+    _ The Introduction.

+    _ SECT.
+I.

+    _ SECT.
+II.

+    _ SECT.
+III.

-1. At Whitehall, the third of November.
+      * At Whitehall, the third of November.
 1633.

+1. A
+COPIE OF THE
+LETTER WRITTEN
+to the Vicar of GR: against the placing of the Communion Table at the East end of the
+Chancell.

 **Types of content**